AFSR/InterAACtionWeb/README.md

 ## 3) Create the ISO

-Before starting, make sure you have all the necessary files on the computer and not on a key in order to have better stability when using the files.
+Before starting, make sure you have :
+* All the necessary files on the computer and not on a key in order to have better stability when using the files
+* Create a folder with the name of your choice.
+This folder will contain the iso you are going to create

 ### Start Cubic
 You need to start Cubic, then :
-* Select a folder that will contain your future iso
+* Select the folder you created especially for the ISO
-* Give the Ubuntu 20.04 iso
+* Give the Ubuntu 20.04.03 iso

 ### Have interAACtionBox as name for the iso
 You need to change some lines :
 * <b>Version</b> -> Put the version of your choice. <br> In our case, it will be a date : "2022.01.13".
-* <b>Filename</b> -> The name of the generated iso. <br> In our case, it will be : "interAACtionBox-2022.01.13-desktop-amd64.iso"
+* <b>Filename</b> -> The name of the generated iso. <br> In our case, it will be : "interAACtionBox-2022.01.13-LTS.iso" (2022.01.13 correspond to the actuel value of Version)
 * <b>Directory</b> -> Generated automatically, we don't need to touch it
 * <b>VolumeID</b> -> The name of the volumeID. <br>
   In our case, it will be : "InterAACtionBox 2022.01.13 LTS" (2022.01.13 correspond to the actuel value of Version)